Introduction to Ansible add_host

 Conclusion

-As we saw in this article, this module gives you power of using variables in a well efficient way to work on new servers or such servers which are just not in your target hosts group in an inventory.
-While working with this module, you must be careful of syntax, as this does not have syntax as a normal inventory and this is defined in playbook itself.
+As we saw in this article, this module gives you the power of using variables in a well-efficient way to work on new servers or such servers which are just not in your target hosts group in an inventory.

 Recommended Articles

 This is a guide to Ansible add_host.
-Here we discuss the introduction to Ansible add_host, how does it work along with respective examples.
+Here we discuss the introduction to Ansible add_host, how it works, along with respective examples.
 You may also have a look at the following articles to learn more –